 Over time, D’Argo would be forced to confront his opinions about John and the others.
-In the process of re-evaluating them, he would come to not only recognise the value of his fellow crew-mates but realise how their shared experiences surpassed the cultural differences that had initially divided them.
+In the process of re-evaluating them, he would come to not only recognize the value of his fellow crew-mates but realize how their shared experiences surpassed the cultural differences that had initially divided them.

 In the first season episode ‘Till the Blood Runs Clear’ (S1, Ep11), D’Argo witnesses John confronting Rorf and Rorg, forcing the two blood trackers back down in response to Crichton’s bluff.
 Thus, he starts to realize that there is more to Crichton than just a smart-aleck from a backward planet.

 This comes to the fore in ‘Crackers Don’t Matter’, where only the seemingly deficient Crichton is able to overcome T’raltixx’s mental influences and confront him.
 Eventually, D’Argo comes to regard Crichton as a friend.
 This is reflected in his final exchange with Crichton in The Peacekeeper Wars mini-series:

 Crichton: Nowhere in the universe.

 It would be fair to say that D’Argo’s liaisons were not the most pacific.
 His first love was rife with interspecies conflict.
 Prior to the setting of the show, D’Argo met the Sebacean Lo’Lann Tal and decided to flee with her to an agricultural colony, where they had a child, called Jothee.